KiranThomasCherian/Computer-Networks-/README.md

 ### Simulation of flow control protocols in client server model : -Stop and wait, stop and wait ARQ, go back n,selective repeat
 ----------------------------------------------------------------------------------------------------------------

-## Multi-threaded HTTP server   (CLI , python3)
+## Multi-threaded HTTP server
-Final Project- Multi-threaded HTTP server: User can create a html page on the http server and client access the page through client side server program.
+>Final Project- Multi-threaded HTTP server: User can create a html page on the http server and client access the page through client side server program.
 After enabling this service any user can create a website hosting like web server provided on the internet (Hostgater , BigRock and many other web server).
 Implement TCP client and TCP HTTP server

+-Command Line Interface Implemtation in python3

 -------------------------------------------------------------------------------------------------------------------
 ## Multi client quiz :